barryclark/jekyll-now/_posts/2019-08-04-Homelab-Part-1-PiHole.md

 For further help I recommend the [PiHole Subreddit](https://www.reddit.com/r/pihole/).

 Most of the work here was done by [Chris Cowe](https://github.com/chriscrowe) who created the git repository.
 Thanks!

+Edit - Also thanks to Richard Nelson for emailing me and telling me I missed step 10!
+I hope nobody got to lost and confused at that point.

 Thanks to any one who has read this, I hope it helped in some small way.
 Please get in contact if you have any questions.
 Good luck with future projects!